bennyboer/kicherkrabbe/server/README.md

   - For example by installing MongoDB locally and running `mongod` in the terminal (make sure to have replica set enabled)
   - For RabbitMQ you can use the official Docker image: `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13.4-management`
 - Run the server by starting the `ServerApplication` class in the `app` module.
 Make sure to activate the `dev` profile if you want to do some local frontend development.

+## Build the server

+- Make sure to build the frontend beforehand with `yarn build` in the `frontend` project.
+- Run `./gradlew :app:bootJar` in the `server` project to build the server JAR file.
+- The JAR file will be located in `server/app/build/libs`.
+- You can run the server by executing `java -jar server/app/build/libs/app.jar`.